Mithesh-B/Board/README.md

 - Axios

 ## Installation
-You can use Safe Walk directly from the live preview.
+You can use Board directly from the live preview.
 No installation is required. https://board-ochre.vercel.app/